DOI-ONRR/doi-extractives-data/_how-it-works/renewables.md

 ## Renewable energy

-Renewable energy resources include geothermal, solar, wind, biomass, and hydrokinetic energy, all of which constitute growing sources of environmentally sustainable energy to meet the country’s electricity needs.
-Renewable energy sources comprised about [11% of total U.S. energy consumption in 2015 (PDF)](http://www.eia.gov/totalenergy/data/monthly/pdf/sec1_7.pdf).
+Renewable energy comes from sources that are not depleted when used.
+These resources include geothermal, solar, wind, water, and biomass.
+All constitute growing sources of environmentally sustainable energy to meet the country’s electricity needs.
+The U.S. Energy Information Administration has the [latest data and trends on renewable energy and alternative fuels](https://www.eia.gov/renewable/).

 ### Geothermal energy

 Geothermal energy comes from the earth’s heat, which is captured as steam or hot water and converted into energy.
 Most geothermal resources are found along the boundaries of tectonic plates and manifest themselves as volcanoes, hot springs, or geysers.
-California produces more geothermal energy than any other state, accounting for [73% of the country’s total geothermal output in 2015]({{site.baseurl}}/explore/CA/#production).
+The U.S. is the largest producer of geothermal energy and California produces more than any other state.

-Many sites for potential geothermal development are on federal land; currently, about [40% of U.S. geothermal energy capacity is on leased federal lands](http://www.blm.gov/wo/st/en/prog/energy/geothermal.html).
+Many sites for potential geothermal development are on federal land.
+The Bureau of Land Management (BLM) has the authority to [manage geothermal leasing on 240 million acres of public land](https://www.blm.gov/programs/energy-and-minerals/renewable-energy/geothermal-energy).
 Advances in extraction methods and technology could result in new sources of geothermal energy.

 See where [geothermal energy production happens](http://www.nrel.gov/gis/geothermal.html).